 - What are the go-to sources for music discovery and how are they changing over time?

-- How are your listeners being affected by new media choices such as podcasting, streaming, and apps?
+- How are your listeners being affected by new media choices such as podcasting, streaming, apps, and voice command?

 Participating Radio Formats

 Throughout the year, we conduct three Techsurvey studies, each focusing on the audience of a different radio format:

 Our company’s core strength is media research.
 Our pioneering work with web surveys began in the mid-‘90s.
 We created national surveys to explore the key issues facing today’s broadcasters by using the email databases of hundreds of radio stations.
 We can cross-tabulate the data by a number of key variables, including age, generation, format, gender, and usage characteristics.